 The full list can be found below.

 What You Can Do

-If you own or lease a Dodge, Chrysler or Jeep and experienced engine ticking, a loss of power, engine failure or a rough-running engine, fill out the form on this page and share your story.
+If you own or lease a Dodge, Chrysler or Jeep with a Hemi engine and have experienced engine ticking, a loss of power, engine failure or a rough-running engine, fill out the form on this page and share your story.
 You may be able to help get a class action lawsuit started.

 How Could a Class Action Lawsuit Help?